weaveworks/policy-agent/README.md

 - Enforce policies at deploy time
 - Report runtime violations and compliance
 - Support for multiple sinks for validation results
-- Extend policies by defining your own policy using Custom Resource Definitions
+- Extend policies by defining your own policy using CustomResourceDefinitions

 ## Running the Agent